foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/transform_grp.rst

  -  :math:`\alpha` - coefficient of the negative slope for the specific data subset

-While for Leaky ReLU the whole tensor shares the only :math:`\alpha` coefficient, for PRelu an array of slope coefficients is shared across an axis.
-In other word, for each slice along the specified axis an individual :math:`\alpha` slope coefficient is used.
+While for Leaky ReLU, the whole tensor shares only the :math:`\alpha` coefficient, for PRelu an array of slope coefficients is shared across an axis.
+Hence, for each slice along the specified axis an individual :math:`\alpha` slope coefficient is used.

-The “shared axis” feature found in some frameworks isn’t supported in MLI.
+The “shared axis” feature found in some frameworks is not supported in MLI.
 This functionality can instead be achieved in several iterations using the PReLU kernel and the mem_strides feature.
 One iteration implies creating subtensors from input and alpha tensors using memstrides and applying the PReLU kernel on them.

 This kernel outputs tensor of the same shape and type as input.
 This kernel can perform in-place
 computation: output and input can point to exactly the same memory (the same starting address and memory strides).

 If the starting address and memory stride of the input and output tensors are set in such a way that memory regions are overlapped, the behavior is undefined.

 Kernels which implement Leaky ReLU functions have the following prototype: